-Canola fields provide habitat to over 2,000 insects, like honeybees, so we use highly-targeted pesticides to protect our crops from things like weeds, crop-damaging insects and disease-causing fungi.
+Canola fields provide habitat to over 2,000 insects, so we use highly-targeted pesticides to protect our crops from things like weeds, crop-damaging insects and disease-causing fungi.
 Left unchecked, these pests can dramatically lower quality and yields.
 For consumers, lower production overall often means higher prices at the grocery store.

 Did you Know?